 Want to discover the real Norway winter travel and go on an epic road trip accessible by self-drive from Oslo?
 Fancy finding out the best places to visit in Norway in winter with thrilling winter activities?
-Look no further!
+The Norway winter travel itinerary below will help you with just that!

 Picture the white, hilly landscape, frosty trees, and fluffy snow.
 Joyful fireplace in the wooden cabin or a cottage with the terrace hanging just above the fjord.
 Winter outdoor adventures, cross-country skiing, dog sledding and everything snow-related.
 Yes, Norway winter travel experience is a special one.